A man once approached me after a speaking engagement and asked, “So how long have you been a pastor?”

 “You’re not?”
 He paused and tilted his head ever-so-slightly, locking his eyes with mine.

 “Well,” he said with a smile, “keep listening.”

-That conversation has replayed like a broken record in my mind, further convicting me with each repetition, of a truth I refuse to believe.
+That conversation has replayed in my mind like a broken record.
+With each repetition, it speaks a truth I’ve refused to believe.
+Until now.